-1. Whose fault is the stagflation that is present in the economy?

-2. Are the current inflation and unemployment choices facing the economy better or worse than before the supply shock?
-What has happened to the short-run Phillips curve?

-3. If policymakers increase aggregate demand in response to the supply shock, in what direction will the economy move along the new short-run Phillips curve?
-What will happen to inflation and unemployment?

-4. If policymakers decrease aggregate demand in response to the supply shock, in what direction will the economy move along the new short-run Phillips curve?
-What will happen to inflation and unemployment?

-5. Is there a policy that can immediately reduce both inflation and unemployment?
+- 1 Whose fault is the stagflation that is present in the economy? - Are the current inflation and unemployment choices facing the economy better or worse than before the supply shock?
+What has happened to the short-run Phillips curve? - 3 If policymakers increase aggregate demand in response to the supply shock, in what direction will the economy move along the new short-run Phillips curve?
+What will happen to inflation and unemployment? - If policymakers decrease aggregate demand in response to the supply shock, in what direction will the economy move along the new short-run Phillips curve?
+What will happen to inflation and unemployment? - 5 Is there a policy that can immediately reduce both inflation and unemployment?
 Explain.

+You are the manager of a large investment bank with a significant exposure to high risk assets.
+You are at lunch with a member of the financial press who is talking to you about changes in banking practice up to the financial crisis.
+The journalist is looking for information about why your bank had chosen to accept higher risk assets as part of its lending practice.

+- The journalist asks for a rationale for increasing lending to the sub-prime sector.
+What is your response? - The journalist asks for a justification for the existence of the CDS market. - 3 The journalist quotes the head of the UK regulatory authority for financial services as suggesting that much of the work of banks are 'socially useless' How would you respond? - The journalist asks if, with the value of hindsight, you would have still chosen to increase exposure to high risk assets if you knew how it was going to end.
+How do you respond?

-Suppose you are discussing with a friend the pros and cons of the UK adopting the euro to replace the pound.
+Suppose you are discussing with a friend the pros and cons of the euro.
+Your country is not currently a member of the Euro Area but the government are pressing to join.
 You explain, correctly, that one of the criteria for judging whether a group of countries is an optimum currency area (OCA) is their degree of trade integration.
-And you caution that it may be wise for the to wait until there are clear plans for fiscal federalism in Euroland before joining.
+And you caution that for any new country thinking of joining the euro it may be wise for them to wait until there are clear plans for fiscal federalism in Euroland before joining.

-1. What would you say to your friend when she points out that the UK's trade with eurozone countries represents a rather low proportion of UK GDP, and claims that therefore the UK should not adopt the euro?

-2. Your friend is shocked by your apparent enthusiasm for fiscal federalism.
+- 1 What would you say to your friend when she points out that your country's trade with eurozone countries represents a rather low proportion of its GDP, and claims that therefore the country should not adopt the euro? - 2 Your friend is shocked by your apparent enthusiasm for fiscal federalism.
 Explain the argument in its favour.